tiagomelo/tiagomelo.github.io/docs/_posts/2019-02-25-spring-boot-batch-exporting-millions-records-from-mysql-tiago-melo.markdown

 ---
 ![Spring Boot Batch: exporting millions of records from a MySQL table to a CSV file without eating all your memory](/assets/images/2019-02-25-803f0e35-4011-4be6-beac-ff933151ccd3/2019-02-25-banner.jpeg)

-# Spring Boot Batch: exporting millions of records from a MySQL table to a CSV file without eating all your memory

 As stated in my previous posts ( [here](https://www.linkedin.com/pulse/spring-boot-example-crud-restful-api-global-exception-tiago-melo/) and [here](https://www.linkedin.com/pulse/java-appointment-scheduler-spring-boot-mysql-quartz-tiago-melo/)), [Spring Boot](https://spring.io/projects/spring-boot) came to ease the development of different kinds of applications.
 This time we'll write a standalone application integrating [Spring Batch](https://spring.io/projects/spring-batch) that exports data from a [MySQL](https://dev.mysql.com/) table to a [CSV file](https://pt.wikipedia.org/wiki/Comma-separated_values).

 ## Introduction